 When the INTERACTIVE UNIX Operating System is first installed and initialized, a root (/) file system is automatically created.
-Depending on the size of your fixed disk, you may also have chosen to create one or more user file systems, typically named /usr /usr2,/usr3, and so on.
-Refer to section 4, "CREATING AND USING INTERACTIVE UNIX SYSTEM FILE SYSTEMS," in the "INTERACTIVE UNIX Operating System Maintenance Procedures" for more information on manipulating file systems on fixed disks.
+Depending on the size of your fixed disk, you may also have chosen to create one or more user file systems, typically named /usr, /home, /home2, and so on.
+Refer to the INTERACTIVE UNIX System Maintenance Guide and the INTERACTIVE UNIX System Installation Guide for more information on manipulating file systems on fixed disks.

 If you plan to store data on diskettes or to add a second fixed disk to your system, you will need to create and initialize additional file systems.
 You will use the sysadm Disk menu to facilitate file system management on your system.
-In this section you will learn how to:
+In this chapter you will learn about:

-- Create a file system
+- Creating a file system

-- Mount a file system
+- Mounting a file system

-- Unmount a file system
+- Unmounting a file system

-- Check the amount of disk space available for a file system
+- Checking the amount of disk space available for a file system

-- Check and repair a file system
+- Checking and repairing a file system

-11.1 Creating a File System on a Diskette
+Creating a File System on a Diskette